OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 3. Open the file **./src/taskpane/taskpane.js**.

-4. Within the `Office.onReady` method call, locate the line that assigns a click handler to the `create-table` button, and add the following code after that line:
+4. Within the `Office.onReady` method call, locate the line that assigns a click handler to the `create-table` button, and add the following code after that line.

     ```js
     document.getElementById("filter-table").onclick = filterTable;
     ```

-5. Add the following function to the end of the file:
+5. Add the following function to the end of the file.

     ```js
     function filterTable() {